canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/configure-ssh-2fa/configure-ssh-2fa.md

 We will use the Google Authenticator app available for Android (in the [Play Store]) and iOS (in [iTunes]) to generate authentication codes.

-### What you'll need
+### What you’ll need

   - A computer running Ubuntu 16.04 LTS or above
   - A phone running Android or iOS
   - A configured SSH connection
   - You should understand the danger of stolen passwords.
-  - You don't need to know what two-factor authentication is and how it works.
+  - You don’t need to know what two-factor authentication is and how it works.

 ## Installing and configuring required packages